projectcalico/calico/master/getting-started/kubernetes/installation/hardway/configure-bgp-peering.md

 Border Gateway Protocol (BGP).
 This scalable protocol powers routing on the global public Internet.

+In many on-premise data centers, each server connects to a top-of-rack (ToR) router operating at the IP layer (layer 3).
+In that situation, we would need to peer each node with its corresponding ToR router, so that the ToR learns routes to the containers.
+That configuration is beyond the scope of this guide.

+Since we are running in an AWS VPC within a single subnet, the hosts have ethernet (layer 2) connectivity with one another, meaning there are no routers between them.
+Thus, they can peer directly with each other.

 On one of the nodes in your cluster where you have `calicoctl` installed, check the status.

 ```